ikiapps/detectSilence/README.md

 2. Silence occurring in the middle of audio.
 3. Silence occurring at the end of audio.

-Complete silence is not detected by `silencedetect`.
+Complete silence should be detected as case (1).
+Another option for this is the `volumedetect` filter.

 ## Usage